peteroupc/html3dutil/doc/GraphicsPath.md

 takes u-coordinates that range from 0 to 1, depending on how far the point is from the start or the end of the path (similar to arc-length parameterization).
-Each curve returns a 3-element array containing the x-, y-, and z-coordinates of the point lying on the curve at the given "u" position (however, the z will always be 0 since paths can currently only be 2-dimensional).
+Each curve returns a 3-element array containing the x-, y-, and z-coordinates of the point lying on the curve at the specified "u" position (however, the z will always be 0 since paths can currently only be 2-dimensional).
 </ul> (Type: Object)